SystemGlitch101/gh_organization_activity_monitor/future.md

 ### Store accurate time
 I am storing the time of the creation of a repository as it arrives to my server, which may be several seconds after the event transpired.
 To store an accurate time I'd have to convert the timestamp into a TimePoint type, as opposed to calling the now() function.

+### An interface for documenting events
+An suspicious event currently triggers a command line response.
+However, to make this easily swappable I would add an a "Documentation Interface".
+The CLI could be an implementation of that interface.